predsci/PsiPy/docs/guide/getting_started.rst

 Loading data
 ------------
 psipy stores the output variables from a single MAS run in the `MASOutput` object.
-To create one of these, specify the directory which has all of the outputs ``.hdf`` files you want to load:
+To create one of these, specify the directory which has all of the output ``.hdf`` files you want to load:

 .. code-block:: python